Fequently asked questions (FAQ)

 You will have to ensure that your customer can stop PSSDIAG soon enough after the problem occurrence to avoid losing trace data you need to troubleshoot the issue.

-"/L" (run continuously) tells PSSDIAG to automatically restart collection instead of exiting when the shutdown time is reached.
+and the "/L" (run continuously) tells PSSDIAG to automatically restart collection instead of exiting when the shutdown time is reached.
 The /Q (quiet mode) parameter suppresses the "Do you want to overwrite existing files?" prompt.
-Also added
+Also

 PSSDIAG.CMD /E 03:00:00 /L /Q /N2